If you’re in graduate school, there may have been a point in time when you wondered: do grades matter in grad school?

 It’s pretty easy to assume that you’ll get further with a higher grade point average (GPA).
 In fact, many people, students and graduates alike, probably think that the higher your GPA is, the better off you’ll be — in just about any situation.

-While, in some ways, this is certainly true, it isn’t always the case.
-The truth is the importance of your GPA and its role throughout your career changes over time.
+While this can certainly be true, it isn’t always the case.
+The truth is, the importance of your GPA and its role throughout your career changes over time.
 It all depends on where you are in your academic career and your goals for when you finish your studies.

-But, how much does GPA matter for grad school, exactly?
+But, how much does GPA matter in grad school, exactly?
+Do grades matter for grad school, and should you be worrying about getting a 4.0?
 Does grad school GPA matter at all?

 Your grade point average will matter — but it’s not the be-all and end-all.
 The importance of your GPA for grad school is a little bit more nuanced than you might think.
 The further you get into your academic career, the more your grades can lose priority.

 Colleges will scrutinize your high school grades down to every minute detail.
-Grad schools will look closely at your undergrad transcripts to see whether they want to offer you admission.
+Admissions committees will look closely at your undergrad transcripts and grad school application to see whether they want to accept you into the program.
 But, depending on your plans post-grad, your grad school GPA may not be as important as you thought.
 In some cases, your GPA may even be closer to an afterthought.

-Of course, you’ll still have to meet the minimum GPA requirements to stay in your program.
+Of course, grad students still need to meet the minimum GPA requirements to stay in their graduate programs.

-Needless to say, higher GPAs can help make it easier for people like admissions officers, advisors, mentors, and potential employers to make a decision that involves you.
+Needless to say, higher GPAs can help make it easier for admissions committees, advisors, mentors, and potential employers to make a decision that involves you.

 When Does Your GPA Matter?